spress/spress.yosymfony.com/docs/2.0/developers/converters/index.md

 and another implementation called `MichelfMarkdownConverter` based on a [parser from Michel Fortin](https://github.com/michelf/php-markdown).
 Both are implemented using this method.
 A converter should implement
 [`ConverterInterface`](https://github.com/spress/Spress/blob/master/src/Core/ContentManager/Converter/ConverterInterface.php).

+Note that `ParsedownConverter` is not part of Spress core and only is available on CLI interface.

 To register a new converter see [EnvironmentEvent class](/docs/2.0/developers/events-list/#adds-new-converter) at `spress.start` event.